Creating a Job

 -

-Actions: Defines the actions that Control-M performs after the job has executed, as described in Actions.
+Actions: Defines the actions that Control-M performs after job execution, as described in Actions.

 -